|

 by cooperative R/O’s.
 Afterwards, close enough to St-John’s Radio/VON,

 I could send them myself on MF.
+Our conclusion

 surrounding that major incident was that the ship had climbed up on an exceptionally high wave, the hull then remaining suspended on the void for a second or two and then had plunged very quickly towards